gbv/subjects-api/README.md

 <!-- [![Test](https://github.com/gbv/jskos-server/actions/workflows/test.yml/badge.svg)](https://github.com/gbv/jskos-server/actions/workflows/test.yml) -->
 [![GitHub package version](https://img.shields.io/github/package-json/v/gbv/subjects-api.svg?label=version)](https://github.com/gbv/subjects-api)<!-- [![Uptime Robot status](https://img.shields.io/uptimerobot/status/m780815088-08758d5c5193e7b25236cfd7.svg?label=%2Fapi%2F)](https://stats.uptimerobot.com/qZQx1iYZY/780815088) --> [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-> API to provide subjects and (co-)occurrences based on the K10plus catalog.
+> API to provide information about subject indexing in the K10plus catalog

-An occurrence gives information about how (often) a concept (or combination of concepts for co-occurrences) is used in a database.
+This API can be used to query how a concept or combination of concepts is used in records of a database.
+This basically includes four types of information:

+- [subjects](#get-subjects): which concepts a record is index with?
+- [records](#get-records): which records are indexed with a concept?
+- [occurrences](#get-occurrences): number of records indexed with a concept and/or deep link into a catalog to get these records
+- [co-occurrences](#get-occurrences): which concepts are used together with other concepts?

 ## Table of Contents